utshomax/postman-docs/src/pages/docs/postman-flows/reference/blocks-list.md

 **Count** - The number of times to run the block.

-**Start** - starts running the block when it receives input from another block.
+**Start** - Runs the block when it receives input from another block.

 **Index** - The number of the current run starting at 0 for the first run.